mindsharein/spfx-timesheet/README.md

 - Ensure that you are at the solution folder
 - in the command-line run:
   - **npm install**
-  - **gulp serve**
+  - **npm run serve**

 > Include any additional steps as needed.

 ## Features

-Description of the extension that expands upon high-level summary above.
+This project demonstrates Fluent UI based React Components along with PnP JS 3.x api for REST API calls.

-This extension illustrates the following concepts:
+This WebPart is a single WebPart with multiple React components and illustrates the following concepts:

-- topic 1
+- SPFx React WebParts
-- topic 2
+- Fluent UI controls such as DetailsList, Panel, DropDown, Dialog, PnP DateTime picker
-- topic 3
+- PnP 3.x API for CRUD operations against SharePoint Online lists

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.